firebase/firebase-functions/.guides/upgrade.md

 const SOMESERVICE_KEY = defineSecret("SOMESERVICE_KEY");
 ```

-You will be prompted to set the value on deployment, which is stored securely in Cloud Secret Manager.
+The human will be prompted to set the value on deployment.
+The value will be stored securely in Cloud Secret Manager.

 ## 6. Update Runtime Options